oldpride/tpsup/python3/lib/tpsup/readme.txt

     Roughly speaking, "stack frame" is to "scope" as "instance" is to "class".

+    this may be the reason why eval (of both python and perl) can only change global variables (namespace/modules), not local variables (stack-frame-specific).

 python's stack frame and namespace can be accessed through "inspect" module.
     https://docs.python.org/3/library/inspect.html